danbev/learning-c/README.md

 ### Socket address
 A problem arises in how to declare the type of pointer that is passed.
-With ANSI C, the solution is simple: void * is the generic pointer type.
+With ANSI C, the solution is simple: `void *` is the generic pointer type.
 But, the socket functions predate ANSI C and the solution chosen in 1982 was to define a generic socket address structure in the <sys/socket.h> header

-If we take a look at `sockaddr` in [socket.h](/usr/include/sys/socket.h) we can find:
+If we take a look at `sockaddr` in /usr/include/sys/socket.h we can find:
 ```c
 struct sockaddr {
   __uint8_t       sa_len;         /* total length */